 - Do they control a large budget?
 Or are they bootstrapping?

 You can create a separate persona for your dream client with a secret Pinterest board.
-Think about who he or she is, what the like to do, where they shop, what’s attractive to them, etc. Pick a name for your dream client and think about how your services will speak to them.
+Think about who he or she is, what they like to do, where they shop, what's attractive to them, etc. Pick a name for your dream client and think about how your services will speak to them.